umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 ### Target an upcoming version

 1. Create a copy of the existing article, e.g. `index.md`.
+2. Place the new file in the same folder as the aricle you copied.
-2. Rename the new article based on the Umbraco version that you want to target, e.g. `index-vX.md` - `X` being the next major version, e.g. 9.
+3. Rename the new article based on the Umbraco version that you want to target, e.g. `index-vX.md` - `X` being the next major version, e.g. 9.

 You will now have (at least) two versions of the same article.
 One named `index` which is targetting the current major version, and one named `index-vX` which is targetting the upcoming Umbraco X version.